caltechlibrary/andor/INSTALL.md

 # Installation

 This software is a proof of concept.
-As such you need to have Go version 1.13 or better to compile it and then to manually install it.
-You also need Python 3.7 or better.
-Typically the following steps are done to install (example is POSIX system based).
+Python v3.7 or better installed, Django 2.x, and `py_dataset` v0.1.x installed.
+The following steps are done to install (example is POSIX system based).

 ```bash
     git clone https://github.com/caltechlibrary/andor